guptv93/guptv93.github.io/_probability/further_topics.md

 *Lecture 11*

-<p><!--excerpt-->Here we learn how to derive the distribution of a function of a random variable $Y = g(X)$, given the distribution of $X$ itself.
-We learn how to do that for discrete and continuous variables separately and then devise a common approach for both kinds using cummulative densities.<!--excerpt--></p>
+Here we learn how to derive the distribution of a function of a random variable $Y = g(X)$, given the distribution of $X$ itself.
+We learn how to do that for discrete and continuous variables separately and then devise a common approach for both kinds using cummulative densities.

 Note that the expected value of a function of random variable can be found out directly by using the formula: